 Another reason why I like this dish is the combination of meat, vegetable, egg and rice makes it a perfectly balanced meal.
 With this dish plus a cold soft drink, I am as happy as a clam.

 Here is a overview of how I made the braised pork belly over rice.I hope you enjoy making this tasty braised pork belly over rice at home.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 (PS: If you are looking for a clay pot to make slow-cooked dishes like this one, here is the link to the ceramic clay pot I am currently using.
 The steamer and clay pot in one design is why I purchased it and I absolutely love it)